Farmers Business Network

 In 2016, FBN launched an online input buying system called FBN Direct.
 The platform aggregates data on seed prices and performances to assist farmers in agronomic resource management.

 The company introduced their first non-GMO corn and soybean seed offerings with F2F Genetics Network in August 2018.
 Some farmer members have reported saving thousands of dollars through the purchase of FBN seeds.
-Later in 2018, FBN announced a partnership with Amazon.

-In 2019, U.S. Secretary of Agriculture Sonny Perdue attended FBN's annual Farmer2Farmer conference in Omaha, Nebraska, and gave a keynote speech.
-The event saw nearly 4,000 attendees.
+FBN also sells seed from third-party brands; Seitec Genetics seed is available to growers in selected U.S. states through FBN Direct.

+Products and services

+FBN operates two primary businesses: the FBN Direct® e-commerce marketplace for farm inputs and supplies, and FBN Finance for agricultural lending in the U.S. and Canada.
+FBN Direct launched in 2016.